Apply early. The FAFSA opens on October 1 for the following Fall and Spring academic

 Because corrections must be reprocessed before aid can be awarded, delays may occur

 that result in having to pay initially out-of-pocket.
-Beginning aid year 2018, prior
+Your prior-prior year taxes

-information is used).
-Should you estimate your income on your FAFSA before completing
+is used).
+Should you estimate your income on your FAFSA before completing your taxes,

-your taxes, you will want to make the correction to your FAFSA with your accurate
+you will want to make the correction to your FAFSA with your accurate income using

 Make sure that your admissions file is complete and that you have selected an appropriate